 By acknowledging (and hiring for) soft skills, encouraging empathy and extreme rapport, evolving outcomes and KPIs, and being dedicated to supporting support agents in all of the above, a customer support team is better positioned to take a more customer-centric approach and provide long-range support beyond the issue of the day.

-While the meaning of the terms “customer service” and “customer support” may have become blurred, it is still important to be aware of the difference between the two, investing in each to ensure high-quality customer experiences.
+While the lines between "customer service" and "customer support" may have become blurred, it is still important to be aware of the difference between the two, investing in each to ensure high-quality customer experiences.